iamthesux/p4a/README.md

   otherwise modify them in some meaningfull way.

-* You have a mission with 100 players and need to append some init code to every one.
+* You have a mission with 100 players and need to append some init code to every one and ensure they are playable.
 See player_example.py

 ###Installation